 Can double glazing work on existing windows?

 Through the process of retrofitting, double glazing can be applied to several existing windows.
 This involves fitting an extra pane of glass to the outside of the window, although it is expensive and gives a new appearance to your building.
 The usual recommendation by glazers is a complete replacement of the window unit – with the frame and a new double glazed unit.
 While the costs do not differ significantly, the outcome is a brand-new and long-lasting window.

 When renovating old homes, double glazing is a great choice, but you need to pay attention to other sources of heat loss from cracks or gaps in floorboards and under doors.

 How much you will spend on double glazing depends on your choice of frames, the product quality, and the type of glazing you prefer.
 Choosing between double glazing and single glazing is easier when you consider how helpful the former can be in saving energy bills.
 So think of the long-term costs of home renovations, not just initial building costs.
 In new home projects or renovations, it is essential that you go for the best fittings and technology that will improve your lifestyle.
 And double glazing affords your home improved energy efficiency and long-term comfort.

-Consider double glazing as an investment for your new home or extension – one that offers minimized ecological marks and reduced expenses as gains.
+Consider double glazing as an investment for your new home or extension – one that offers minimised ecological marks and reduced expenses as gains.